DorianDepriester/Elasticipy/docs/source/Tutorials/Tutorial_ReadWriteFiles.rst

 .. doctest::

     >>> from elasticipy.tensors.elasticity import StiffnessTensor
     >>> C = StiffnessTensor.cubic(C11=186, C12=134, C44=77, phase_name='Cu')
     >>> C.save_to_txt('Stiffness_Cu.txt')

-    By default, the file will contain the stiffness matrix, and additional data as well (symmetry and phase name).
-To save the matrix only, just use the option
-    >>> C = StiffnessTensor.cubic(C11=186, C12=134, C44=77, phase_name='Cu')
-    >>> C.save_to_txt('Stiffness_Cu.txt')

-By default, the file will contain the stiffness matrix, and additional data as well (symmetry and phase name).
+By default, the file will contain the stiffness matrix, and additional data as well (phase name).
 To save the matrix only, just use the option ``matrix_only=True``.

 Load stiffness from file